bp2008/GofancoHDMI/README.md

 * Reading software/firmware versions
 * Firmware updating

+## Installation

+Download from [the releases tab](https://github.com/bp2008/GofancoHDMI/releases) and extract to a directory of your choosing.
+Run the exe.
+Click "Update Settings File" and edit the `httpPort` and `matrixHost` settings to suit your needs.
+Then click "Install Service".
+The service will then start automatically with Windows, but you can click "Start Service" to get it running now.
+Finally, open `http://127.0.0.1:80/` in your web browser, replacing the port number if necessary.

 ## Building From Source

 This project was built with Visual Studio 2019 Community Edition.
 You will also need to download my utility library, bp2008/BPUtil, and repair the dependency in the ErrorTrackerServer project.
 BPUtil is updated separately and may sometimes be slightly incompatible.